ROCm/ROCm.github.io/ROCmInstall.md

 #### Support for NCCL2.4.8 API

-Implements ncclCommAbort() and ncclCommGetAsyncError() to match the NCCL 2.4.x API
+Implements ncclCommAbort() and ncclCommGetAsyncError() to match the NCCL 2.4.x API Features and enhancements introduced in previous versions of ROCm can be found in [version_history.md](https://github.com/RadeonOpenCompute/ROCm/blob/master/version_history.md)

 ### The latest ROCm platform - ROCm 2.8